 Property owners are responsible for cleaning and maintaining their private stormwater system and must submit a Stormwater Facility Maintenance Summary Form (Summary Form) and required documentation by July 31 of each year.

-What is a Stormwater Management System?
+What is a private stormwater system?

 Stormwater systems are the infrastructure that capture and transport stormwater runoff before it flows into our streams, lakes and Puget Sound.
 Private stormwater systems often include features such as stormwater ponds, swales, ditches, pipes, catch basins and sometimes filters.

-1. Inspect your Stormwater System
+1. Inspect your stormwater system

-2. Complete maintenance and fix problems
+2. Perform maintenance and fix problems

 Complete the Summary Form and return it with checklists, invoices and photos, before July 31 of each year to:

-Note: you are required to provide proof/invoices for ALL media filter and treatment cartridge replacements.
+Note: You are required to provide proof/invoices for ALL media filter and treatment cartridge replacements.